 While the needs and circumstances of vulnerable youth are well understood in a general sense, the District - like most communities around the country - has not had the data on unaccompanied youth needed to truly drive planning efforts.
 Over the past year, members of the ICH youth subcommittee have been working hard to both increase and elevate the services available to youth experiencing homelessness in the District.
-In addition to launching a system of coordinated entry for youth, the subcommittee has also been laying the groundwork to develop a youth strategic plan later this fall.
-As of the drafting of this plan, the District was in the midst of its first-ever youth specific census to gather comprehensive data on the number and circumstances of unaccompanied youth experiencing homelessness.
+In addition to launching a system of coordinated entry for youth, the subcommittee conducted the first-ever youth census in fall 2015, is preparing for a second youth census in fall 2016, and has also been laying the groundwork to develop a youth strategic plan.
+This plan is anticipated to be approved in December of this year.

-While this plan outlines a strategy to ensure youth are safe from cold weather injury during the upcoming hypothermia season, our current efforts to document the needs of this population will allow us to better address gaps in our service system and ensure we are increasingly more equipped to meet capacity needs moving forward.
+While the winter plan outlines a strategy to ensure youth are safe from cold weather injury during the upcoming hypothermia season, our current efforts to document the needs of this population will allow us to better address gaps in our service system and ensure we are increasingly more equipped to meet capacity needs moving forward.

-OUTREACH SERVICES FOR UNACCOMPANIED MINORS AND TRANSITIONED AGED YOUTH
+OUTREACH SERVICES FOR UNACCOMPANIED MINORS AND TRANSITION AGED YOUTH

 Youth-focused outreach is conducted year-round by Sasha Bruce Youthwork, Covenant House Washington, Latin American Youth Center, and StandUp for Kids.
-(Note that resources were included in the FY15 budget to allow DHS to expand outreach and drop-in services for youth; these services will be coming online in advance of the FY16 hypothermia season.)
 In addition to the youth-focused outreach providers, there are street outreach organizations that cover catchment areas across the city.
 These outreach organizations engage with all persons experiencing street homelessness in their respective catchment areas regardless of age.